Diverse Cymru provides support, services and advice to Black and Minority Ethnic (BME) people throughout Wales who are affected by mental ill health

 The BME Mental Health awareness raising sessions can be delivered as a half day or a full day.

-For all enquiries and referrals, or to find out more about BME Mental Health Awareness Raising sessions, please contact the BME Mental Health team on 029 2036 8888 option 4.
+For all enquiries and referrals, or to find out more about BME Mental Health Awareness Raising sessions, contact the BME Mental Health team on 029 2036 8888 option 4.

 At Diverse Cymru our aims, ideals and services are all based around empowering and uplifting the voices of people facing inequality across Wales.